seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **Second Lord**
 Why does he ask him of me?

+**First Soldier**
+What's he?

 **PAROLLES**
 E'en a crow o' the same nest; not altogether so
 great as the first in goodness, but greater a great
-deal in evil: he excels his brother for a coward.
+deal in evil: he excels his brother for a coward,
+yet his brother is reputed one of the best that is:
+in a retreat he outruns any lackey; marry, in coming
+on he has the cramp.

 **First Soldier**
 If your life be saved, will you undertake to betray